JSeam2/Optimal-Physical-Distancing-At-Venues/README.md

 ## Request for Feedback
 If you have any feedback or suggestions on how to better improve the algorithm do submit a issue, I will check it out when I find time.

+Do approach me at my socials, I'm active on [Twitter](https://twitter.com/henlojseam) and [Instagram](https://instagram.com/henlojseam)